As you age people develop excess skin on their eyelids, which can eventually affect your vision.

 This includes medical tests and medications.

 Total cost for eyelid surgery (blepharoplasty) performed under local anaesthetic in Dr Cope’s rooms typically costs between $5000 and $6500, while a blepharoplasty performed in hospital costs up to $10,000 depending on whether there is an item number or not and whether you are covered by private health insurance.
-After your consultation with Dr Cope, we will provide you with a more accurate breakdown of the total costs of your blepharoplasty procedure.
+After your consultation with Dr Cope, we will provide you with a detailed breakdown of the total costs of your blepharoplasty procedure.

 This depends on the way you are ageing, as people age at different rates – the right time is when the skin laxity and bulging fat are bothering you.
 Most people have blepharoplasty between 40-60 years old, although ages vary from people in their 30s to 80s

 Blepharoplasty removes excess skin folds and fat.
 It rejuvenates the upper part of the face, making the patient look fresher and more relaxed.

 Upper eyelid incisions are hidden in natural creases, while lower eyelid incisions usually run just under the eyelash line.
 Both incisions may extend into the crows feet (smile lines) at the outer edge of the eye.
 Facial scars fade well and are rarely obvious long-term.

 Blepharoplasty usually lasts 10-15 years*, but you continue to age and develop more loose skin with time.
 Many people have a second blepharoplasty 10-20 years later, and occasionally a third time, depending on your age when you first have surgery.

 There is a Medicare rebate in specific circumstances in upper eyelid blepharoplasty (where excess upper eyelid skin affects your vision).
 In order to qualify for this, you may need to have a visual test performed by an optometrist which confirms this.
 If you qualify for the item number and are insured your health fund may cover the hospital bed fee and theatre fee costs (depending on your level of insurance).